mlswg/mls-protocol/draft-ietf-mls-protocol.md

 as described in [I-D.ietf-mls-architecture].
 In particular, we assume the MS provides the following services:

-* A long-term identity key provider which allows participants to authenticate protocol messages in a group.
-These keys MUST be kept for the lifetime of the group as there is no mechanism in the protocol for changing a participant's identity key.
+* A long-term identity key provider which allows clients to authenticate protocol messages in a group.
+These keys MUST be kept for the lifetime of the group as there is no mechanism in the protocol for changing a client's identity key.

 * A broadcast channel, for each group, which will relay a message to all members